 - 1. On-campus and clinical site policies contained in exposure control plans must be followed for your safety as well as to protect patients/clients. - 2.
 No food, drink or chewing gum is allowed in the clinical site laboratory for safety reasons.
 In the MLT classroom, each faculty member has the right to prohibit food and/or drink if they choose to do so. - Safety glasses with side shields, gloves, head coverings, shoe covers, and masks will be required for some procedures.
 This is for your protection, and the safety of the client.
 Aerosol producing procedures mandate the wearing of plastic aprons by the clinician and the client. - 4.
 If a gown or uniform becomes visibly blood-spattered during treatment procedures, it must be changed and put in the proper bag for laundering. - 5.
 Disposable personal protective equipment will be discarded according to specific clinical instruction. - 6.
-Students will abide by the Infection and Exposure Control Manual policies at all times.
-Clinical instructors will give direction as to where to find this item.
+Students will abide by the Safety procedures and Exposure Control Manual policies at all times.
+For the ACM campus lab, the MLT Exposure Plan and Safety Plans are located on the Brightspace MLT

+210 course site.
+Clinical instructors will give directions as to where to find this item.